jrmxn/malleable-ddm/README.rst

 :Author: James R. McIntosh
 :Contact: j.mcintosh@columbia.edu
-:Version: 0.0.7
+:Version: 0.0.8

 Purpose
 =======

-To allow rapid prototyping of DDM extensions, for example for conflict tasks.
+To allow rapid prototyping of SSM extensions, for example for conflict tasks.
 Code is a synthesis of tricks that I have been using to run drift-diffusion based models for a few years, as well as some taken from the HDDM toolbox.

 Features
 ========

 - Easily extensible framework:
-	- Inherit from a single function (ddm_def.m)
+	- Inherit from a single function (ssm_def.m)
 	- Define all your additional model parameters
 	- Specify the link between data (e.g. trial-trial eeg, visual stimuli) and model inputs
 	- Write your likelihood function making use of model parameters and model inputs (examples provided)